behemehal/Ellie-Language/ellie_engine/README.md

 # Ellie-Engine
 Ellie Engine is core files for Ellie programming language.
-It contains main modules of the language tokenizer, parser, bytecode generator, formatter and vm.
+It contains main modules of the language tokenizer, parser, bytecode generator, formatter and virtual machine.